Bright3stday/map/README.md

 # map
 uses python to search the address on google maps

-## Note: On every push, any changes to the python file will be linted using flake8.
+## Note: On every push, any changes to the python file will be linted using pylint.

 ## Step 1